Leikaab/apiconfig/apiconfig/config/providers/README.md

 # apiconfig.config.providers

+## Module Description
-Configuration providers for **apiconfig**.
-These helpers supply configuration values from different sources so they can be combined by `ConfigManager`.
+Configuration providers for **apiconfig** supply configuration values from different sources so they can be combined by `ConfigManager`.

+These classes exist to decouple configuration retrieval from application code.
+Each provider focuses on a single source&mdash;environment variables, JSON files or an in-memory dictionary&mdash;and exposes a simple `load()` method returning a dictionary.

+`ConfigManager` merges provider outputs in order, enabling layering of defaults and overrides.
+This strategy-like design keeps the module extensible while presenting a consistent interface to API clients.

 ## Navigation